 These posts reflect continuing research in early modern material culture attempting to understand activities in early modern homes, furnishings, costume and jewelry, the roles of servants, and networks of patrons and makers.

-or here ‘Vanished Comforts’ at Dundee Discovery
+See my PhD thesis here ‘Vanished Comforts’ at Dundee Discovery

 Michael Pearce